Below is a list and some pictures and descriptions of some of the shrubs we have grown, although it represents

-and sizes.
-And we have 75 acres of trees and large shrubs growing in the field for being balled and burlapped.
-Again, this page presents just a sampling of our stock.
+varieties and sizes, and we have 75 acres of large trees and shrubs still growing in the fields for being balled and burlapped.

 Aucuba japonica ‘Serratholia’: Green Aucuba